Wintertree Software Inc.

 First, declare the following local (or global) external functions:

-Function integer SSCE_SetKey(long key) library "SSCE5532.DLL"
+Function integer SSCE_SetKey(long key) Library "SSCE5532.DLL"

-Function integer SSCE_CheckCtrlDlg(ulong parentWin, ulong ctrlWin, integer selectedOnly) library "SSCE5532.DLL"
+Function integer SSCE_CheckCtrlDlg(ulong parentWin, ulong ctrlWin, integer selectedOnly) library "SSCE5532.DLL" Alias for "SSCE_CheckCtrlDlg;ANSI"

 Next, insert statements similar to the following in an event handler (e.g., in response to a menu selection or button press: